david-xc/STA208/README.md

 			* `Balance sample_Resampling_Attentionlearning.ipynb`: this is the notebook for the multi-lable  classification problem to classify the balanced sample (augmenting by Data Sampler) through the Attention learning.

-	* `/Generative data augmentation(Section 7)/`: this folder contains all code and notebooks of Section 2.
+	* `/Generative data augmentation(Section 7)/`: this folder contains all code and notebooks of (Section 7).

-		* `CNN.ipynb`: this is the notebook for the code and explanations about CNN model(baseline 1).

-		* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).
+		* `generative_data_augmentation.ipynb`: this is the notebook for the code and explanations about generative data augmentation.
-		*

 * `/data/`: The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
 Since it is larger than 100Mb, we do not include it here.
 Here we only give a introduction of the dataset we use in this project.

 	* `Data.pdf`: this file contains a introduction of the data set we use in this project.